Glossary of policy debate terms: Ballot Vote

 In debate, judges consider or score the debate, and ultimately vote for the winner of the debate round on a ballot.
 The purpose of the ballot is what the judge's vote stands for or is intended to affirm.
 For example, a team might say "the role of the ballot is to vote for whoever saves more lives in third world countries".
 The opposing team might say "role is irrelevant and the debate rewards the best arguments, not the simulations".
 The difference between a vote and a role is not about pretending how to save lives in third world countries, which academic debate purports to do, but not as if one is in a hero role, but arguing why to save lives in third world countries because that is normatively feasible and desirable, straightforwardly.

 The ballot is also where judges can comment that certain speakers excelled at rhetoric or oratory or argumentation or teamwork or knows the material with great depth and breadth.
 Those debaters in formal, organized debate, get speaker awards based on judges' opinions of the speakers' performances.

 Constructive speech

 In policy debate, constructive speeches are the first four speeches of a debate round.
 Constructive speeches are each followed by a 3-minute cross-examination period.

 In high school, constructive speeches are 8 minutes long; in college, they are 9 minutes.

 In general, constructive arguments are the only time that a team can make new arguments.
 The last four speeches of the debate are reserved for refutations of arguments already made.

 In current policy debate, the "first affirmative constructive" (1AC) is used to present the "plan".
 Whether all new "off-case arguments" must be presented in the "first negative constructive" is a point of contention.

+Critical Flaw

+In policy debate, a critical flaw refers to when the Affirmative team's plan text includes the wrong bill or a bill from a previous legislature.

+For example, a team may want to pass Senate Bill 361, "A bill to establish a 90-day limit to file a petition for judicial review of a permit, license, or approval for a highway or public transportation project, and for other purposes." from the 117th Congress.
+However, if the date the round is taking place happens during the 118th Congress, Senate Bill 361, "Pistol Brace Protection Act" will be passed instead due to the fact that the mandate doesn't specify which Congress the Affirmative team is referring to.

+This causes the Affirmative team to more than likely become untopical and have a plan nowhere remotely related to the intention.